 Judgment Debt

-If you have been served with a lawsuit or your creditor has already obtained a judgment bankruptcy may be your best option to help you get out of debt and get a fresh start.
-You can file bankruptcy on judgments and in most cases your bankruptcy filing will eliminate the judgment and underlying debt.
-You can even file bankruptcy before of after entry of a judgment to eliminate the underlying debt and prevent any judgment from occurring.
+If you have been served with a lawsuit or your creditor has already obtained a judgment, bankruptcy may be your best option to help you get out of debt and get a fresh start.
+You can file bankruptcy on judgments and in most cases a bankruptcy filing will eliminate the judgment and underlying debt.
+You can even file your case before of after entry of a judgment, and you can still eliminate the underlying debt and prevent any further liability to your creditor.

-It is actually preferable to file bankruptcy before judgment rather than bankruptcy after judgment has been entered against you.
-Once your creditor obtains a judgment against you they can levy on your bank accounts and garnish your wages, and you may not be able to file bankruptcy in time to stop a garnishment of your wages or levy on your bank account.
-Filing bankruptcy prior to judgment will stop a lawsuit and avoid a judgment altogether.
+It is actually preferable to file bankruptcy before the entry of a judgment rather than after the judgment has been entered against you.
+Once your creditor obtains a judgment against you they can levy on your bank accounts and garnish your wages, and you may not be able to file your bankruptcy case, either under Chapter 7 or Chapter 13, in time to stop a garnishment of your wages or the levy on your bank account.
+Filing prior to judgment will stop a lawsuit and avoid a judgment from happening.

 Also, once you are sued, you will have to hire a lawyer to defend you otherwise you will lose automatically, by what is called a "default" and default judgment.
 Default judgment means that if you fail to timely appear in Court and defend a lawsuit.
 When you lose by default, a judgment can be immediately entered against you.